Harry7557558/Ray-Tracing/README.md

 ![_](Γ.jpg)

-This picture shows <a href="https://en.wikipedia.org/wiki/Gamma_function" target="_blank">Γ function</a> on complex plane.
-It consists of 1,600,000 triangles.
-It requires about 20 seconds and about 200M memories to render.
+This picture shows <a href="https://en.wikipedia.org/wiki/Gamma_function" target="_blank">Gamma function</a> on complex plane.
+It's consists of more than 1.6 million triangles.
+It requires about 20 seconds and 200M memories to render.

 ![_](beads.jpg)
 ![_](pyramid.jpg)